Our research on biomechanics and ecology of plants and plant-insect interactions

 You don't have to travel the world to see carnivorous plants!
 Drosera rotundifolia sundews growing in a bog in Hampshire, UK.

-Visiting carnivorous plant collectors and enthusiasts Siggi and Irmgard Hartmeyer in Southern Germany.
+Visiting the Hartmeyers, carnivorous plant collectors and enthusiasts from Southern Germany

-Delivering a session keynote during the carnivorous plant symposium at the 2017 SEB Annual Meeting in Gothenburg, Sweden (photo by Simon Poppinga).
+Delivering the session keynote during the 2017 SEB conference in Gothenburg, Sweden

-With colleagues and collaborators during the 2018 SEB Annual Meeting in Florence, Italy.
+With collaborators and friends at the 2018 SEB conference in Florence, Italy

 Much needed lab Christmas social after nearly two years of pandemic!

 Celebrating the first successful graduation in the lab after Oona passed her MScR viva with flying colours

 Ready to kick off our dedicated Mechanical Ecology session at SEB 2022 in Montpellier

 Mechanical Ecology Networking Dinner at the 2022 SEB Conference in Montpellier, France